London Buses route 3: History

-On 1 December 1924, a new system of route numbering on London buses came into force under The London Traffic Act of 1924.
+On 1 December 1924, a new system of route numbering on London buses came into force under the London Traffic Act 1924.
 As a result, the short workings of route 3 from Camden Town to Brixton were renumbered 3A.
 This situation continued until 3 October 1934 when all 3A journeys were renumbered 3.

 Just before the outbreak World War II, route 3 was replaced on Sundays by a new 3A route, running from Crystal Palace to Oxford Circus and on to Baker Street, Swiss Cottage, Hendon, Mill Hill and Edgware station.
 This was withdrawn after 15 October 1939 as a wartime economy measure.
 Route 3 returned to a 7-day operation and remained virtually unchanged for the next 40 years.

 On 2 January 1993, it was converted to one man operation with the AEC Routemasters being replaced by 24 Optare Spectra bodied DAF DB250s until 1999, when upon being tendered, the contract to operate the route passed from London Central to Connex, who introduced Alexander ALX400 bodied Dennis Trident 2 low-floor vehicles.

 Route 3 was included in the sale of Connex to Travel London in February 2004 which in turn was sold to Abellio London in May 2009.
 It is operated out of Battersea garage with a peak vehicle requirement of 22.

 On 8 February 2016, New Routemasters were introduced on the route.
 On 15 July 2017, the route was withdrawn between Trafalgar Square and Oxford Circus.
 In June 2019, the route was further cut back to Whitehall.

-On 23 November 2022, it was announced that a proposed rerouting of route 3 at Lambeth Bridge to serve Victoria instead of Whitehall would be going ahead following a consultation; it will be implemented by the end of 2023.
+On 23 November 2022, it was announced that a proposed rerouting of route 3 at Lambeth Bridge to serve Victoria instead of Whitehall would be going ahead following a consultation; it was implemented on 29 April 2023.